The Whale (2022 film): Filming

-Hunter stated that it is up to the viewer to interpret whether Charlie actually walks in the ending scene, and Fraser argued that Charlie is finally "liberated".
+Hunter stated that it is up to the viewer to interpret whether Charlie actually walks in the ending scene and Fraser argued that Charlie is finally "liberated".
 Sink stated that her character is emotionally traumatized and that Charlie is able to look through a façade that Ellie puts up as a barrier between herself and her father.

+Music

 Release

 The Whale had its world premiere at the 79th Venice International Film Festival on September 4, 2022, where it received a six-minute standing ovation.
 It made its North American premiere at the 2022 Toronto International Film Festival on September 11, 2022.
 It had a limited theatrical release in the United States on December 9, 2022, then expanded to wide release on December 21.

 The film was released on VOD platforms on February 21, 2023, and was released on Blu-ray and DVD on March 14, 2023.